der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 ![place in board](/images/place_in_board.jpg)

 ### Connection to controller board
-Connect the + pin from the expansion board to the VSR pin from the controller.
+Connect the + pin from the expansion board to the VSR pin from the controller (Pin 2).
-In addition, the - pin with the GND pin, even if it is not absolutely necessary.
+In addition, the - pin with the GND pin (Pin 3), even if it is not absolutely necessary.

 ![wiring](/images/wiring.jpg)